sds/scss-lint/lib/scss_lint/linter/compass/README.md

 Configuration Option  | Description
 ----------------------|--------------------------------------------------------
-`ignore`              | Array of properties that should not be switched for Compass mixins.
+`ignore`              | Array of Compass mixins that should not be preferred.